Test-Driven Development

 What AI Misses (Add These Manually)

-• Security edge cases: What if the user provides a script tag?
-A SQL injection?
+• Security edge cases: script injection, SQL injection

 Key Takeaways